r3volution11/material-theme-bear-notes/README.md

 ![Material Theme for Bear Screenshot](https://github.com/r3volution11/material-theme-bear-notes/raw/master/resources/material-bear-theme-icons-banner.jpg)

 - First copy/paste the icon image to the app through the Finder info panel.
-This ensures the icon works when Bear is note open: [Guide](http://osxdaily.com/2013/06/04/change-icon-mac/)
+This ensures the icon works when Bear is not open: [Guide](http://osxdaily.com/2013/06/04/change-icon-mac/)
 - Second, to work while open you must edit Bear's Assets.car file (`/Applications/Bear.app/Contents/Resources/Assets.car`) using [Theme Engine](https://github.com/alexzielenski/ThemeEngine).
 Create a backup of `Assets.car` to another location, create a new copy and and open with ThemeEngine.
 Replace all related icon images by pasting into the right location (`Assets.car/AppIcon [theme-name]`).
 After you're finished copy the modified Assets.car file to `/Applications/Bear.app/Contents/Resources/Assets.car` overwriting the file that is there (password will be required).
 - When finished **enable** the "App icon matches theme" option in Bear's Themes preferences panel.